robdockins/coqutils/README.md

 coqutils
 ========

-A collection of Coq utilities
+An unorganized collection of Coq utilities.